-SAO PAULO (AP) — The Health Ministry says more than 200 Cuban doctors have arrived in Brazil to work in impoverished areas where physicians and medical services are scarce in Latin America's biggest country.
+SAO PAULO (AP) — Brazil says it will import thousands of Cuban doctors to work in areas where medical services and doctors are scarce.